plusserver/docs/content/en/cloudhub/product-dashboard.md

 All permissions outside of the product dashboard, such as viewing contracts or invoices, managing contact persons, etc., must be restricted/edited under “page management” or “contract management”.

-*Info*: We are testing a simplification of roles and permissions in the CloudHub with the product dashboard permissions and welcome any feedback.
+_Info:_ We are testing a simplification of roles and permissions in the CloudHub with the product dashboard permissions and welcome any feedback.
 You will be informed in good time before there is a new major change.
 Also, you can find all of our changes in the changelog (in the navigation in the "Support" section).